-Bixby is Samsung's swing at Apple's Siri, Google's Assistant and Amazon's Alexa, though there does appear to be some slight differences.
+Bixby is Samsung's swing at Apple's Siri, Google's Assistant and Amazon's Alexa, though there do appear to be some slight differences.
 Bixby will seemingly work primarily as a voice-based interface for app shortcuts, instead of just something you'll ask for weather updates.

-When Bixby does eventually make its way to a future Gear smartwatch, we'd expect Samsung to have made headway with getting big name third party apps on board.
+When Bixby does eventually make its way to a smartwatch, we'd expect Samsung to have made headway with getting big name third party apps on board.
 This kind of time-saving integration is something we've already seen from Google.

-It's also unclear where this leaves the plans for the voice assistant's debut on the company's range of wearable and smart home devices.
 A Samsung rep recently told Wareable that Bixby is coming to Gear watches but there's no roadmap for this rollout, which is probably a sensible course of action considering the delays it's facing.

 Still, with the Gear S4 likely to drop later this year, it would be a surprise if the company hadn't resolved issues by then.
 Expect to hear of more developments regarding ol' Bixby in the coming months.